siderolabs/terraform-provider-talos/docs/resources/machine_bootstrap.md

 page_title: "talos_machine_bootstrap Resource - talos"
 subcategory: ""
 description: |-
-  Bootstrap etcd on a node.
+  The machine bootstrap resource allows you to bootstrap a Talos node.
 ---

 # talos_machine_bootstrap (Resource)

-Bootstrap etcd on a node.
+The machine bootstrap resource allows you to bootstrap a Talos node.

 ## Example Usage